 You will study 180 credits in total during your Railway Engineering with Project Management MSc (Eng).
 A standard module is typically worth 15 credits and the dissertation is worth 60 credits.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 You will undertake an in-depth railway project during the summer months.
 This module represents a major element of the MSc programme and will teach you skills in scientific investigation and in running an independent railway research project.

 This module provides the key knowledge and understanding needed to plan, design and operate a railway line.
 First, railway planning is addressed with a focus on project appraisal.
 Next, the physical components that constitute a railway are explored.
 Finally, students will use their new knowledge to design and plan a railway line.

 Provides the key knowledge and understanding needed to design railway track structures and their alignment.
 In the first part of the module the concepts of track performance, measurement and behaviour are addressed.
 The second part of the module concentrates on track improvement methods and track alignment considerations.

 Project Management - 15 credits